televator-apps/vimari/README.md

 allows you to use all **non-Vimari-bound** keys to interact with the web page as if you were in insert mode.

+**Multiple Bindings** - You can bind multiple keybindings to a Vimari action.
+This is done by specifying an array of bindings in the configuration file, like so: `"goToPageTop": ["g g", "shift+k"]`.

 ### Keyboard Bindings

 These bindings are the ones set by default, however you are able to change them in the settings.